-Regrettably, an ever-rising number of visitors each year has attracted complaints from local residents and shoppers.
+Regrettably, ever-rising numbers of visitors each year have attracted complaints from local residents and shoppers.
 When visiting any Japanese food market, do observe the following:

 - Bargaining is not the culture at Japanese marketplaces.
 You will attract very strained looks if you insist on doing so.

 - The Japanese generally frown on eating while walking.
 In other words, please eat your purchases at the stores you bought them from.

 - Another very good reason not to eat while walking is that trash bins are phenomenally difficult to find in Japan, nowadays.
 On the other hand, practically all shops have bins for you to dispose your skewers, paper boxes, etc.

 - When taking photographs, please be sensitive to other shoppers and diners.
 Not everyone appreciates being a part of your travel memories.

 - Needless to say, any shop in the world will consider you an annoyance if you spend half an hour shooting photos but leave without buying anything.